Heart of the City

 On that first trip I did to Asia the world seemed like a bigger and far more exotic proposition.

-Conversing through the haze in the smoking section on a Garuda Indonesia flight via Bali to Bangkok, I asked the young Frenchman across from me where the best place to stay would be.
-He was laden with goods like saris and silks and guided me to a very cheap room above a dark and pungent Soi.
+Conversing through the haze in the smoking section of a Garuda Indonesia flight via Bali to Bangkok, I asked the young Frenchman across from me where the best place to stay would be.
+He was laden with goods like saris and silks that he bought in Asia to be sold in Europe.
+Upon our arrival in the ancient steaming chaos he guided me to a very cheap room above a dark and pungent Soi.

 This was how I found out about almost all the places I visited and when I arrived I would just have to walk and find a sign that said ‘Rooms’ without ever having even seen a picture or read a review about my intended destination.